fakedata-haskell/fakedata/README.md

 You would have noticed in the above output that the name and address are the same as generated before in the GHCi REPL.
 That's because, by default all the generated data are deterministic.
-If you want a different set of ouput each time, you would have to modify the random generator output:
+If you want a different set of output each time, you would have to modify the random generator output:

     main :: IO ()